This delicious, healthy, and fruity Apple Quinoa Salad recipe makes a great lunch or side salad alongside your favorite main dish.

 Apple Quinoa Salad Ingredients

-Crunchy Apple: for this particular salad, I love to use a Tangy apple like a Granny Smith or a Gala apple.
+Crunchy apples: for this particular salad, I love to use a Tangy apple like gala apples, granny smith apples, or fuji apples.
 This ingredient is really the star of the show, so choose your favorite apple but make sure it’s not too acidic.
 You can choose to keep the skin on or off, but I personally like to keep it on because it adds flavor and a pop of color.

 Celery: celery is my favorite ingredient for this recipe, as it brings another layer of flavor that pairs nicely with the apple and quinoa.
 You could also use carrots or cucumbers.

 Wet ingredients: this recipe calls for vegetable broth, extra virgin olive oil, maple syrup, dijon mustard, and apple cider vinegar.
 The sweet flavor from the maple syrup gives the vinaigrette a perfect balance of flavors.

 Herbs and spices: garlic, ground allspice, kosher salt and ground black pepper.

 *For a detailed list of ingredients and measurements, please reference the recipe card down below.

 Making your own Maple Dijon Vinaigrette at home is simple!
 All you need is a little dijon mustard, a splash of maple syrup (or honey), extra virgin olive oil, and apple cider vinegar.